Callumpy/media-docker-infra/README.md

 This repo contains a backup of the Docker compose files that I use to spin up my homeserver so that others can make use of them or use them for inspiration.

+All of the containers are given specific static IPs and hostnames so that I can route them all through the PiHole on the same machine and use local DNS.
+Also allows the config of each application to use the container hostnames instead of messing around with IPs.

 ## Media
 - **Plex** (serves content)
 	- **Sonarr** (grabs TV)